PO Box 2453

 Reprinted from Wikipedia.

-Stepping back- during the 1960’s, as the Vietnam war was raging and the Military Draft looming; Tom was in College, and rather than face conscription into the Army, he enlisted in the Navy in 1965 and spent 2 years as a dry land sailor at China Lake, CA working on aircraft of which he has a real passion.
+Stepping back- during the 1960’s, as the Vietnam war was raging and the Military Draft looming; Tom was in college, and rather than face conscription into the Army, Tom enlisted in the Navy in 1965 and spent 2 years as a dry land sailor at China Lake, CA working on aircraft of which he has a real passion.
 Upon mustering out, he hired on at Southern California Edison working as a Senior Planner for new construction and relocation work for 29 years, handling architects and contractors and even worked on the California Fontana Speedway.
 Marilyn worked 17 years for Children’s Hospital of Orange County as an LVN in Neonatal, Cancer and Ortho wards.
 The Bruner’s love spending time in their cabin in Bishop where Tom fishes the local streams for trout and works on the cabin with Marilyn.
-They especially enjoy pulling the ‘34 up for the Fall car show with its 400 + cars; where last year he won "best in class".
+They especially enjoy pulling the ‘34 up for the Fall car show with its 400 + cars, where last year he won best in class.

-Close friends and neighbor Phil and Kay Leskera, also Cal-Rods members and the original builder of the ’34, traveled and RV’ed together with the Bruner’s for years before Phil passed and Kay offered to sell the car to Tom; who was honored.
-Everyone felt Phil would have wanted Tom to have the car.
+Close friends and neighbor Phil and Kay Leskera, also CAL-RODS members and the original builder of the ’34, traveled and RV’ed together with the Bruner’s for years before Phil passed and Kay offered to sell the car to Tom, who was honored.
+Everyone felt that Phil would have wanted Tom to have the car.
 Tom quickly went to work repairing needed items and familiarizing himself with the car.

-The Bruners have been Cal-Rods members since 1997.
+The Bruners have been CAL-RODS members since 1997.
 Tom has served as a board member, and a volunteer at the NHRA Museum for years.
-There’s no doubt their ‘34 is a show stopper and a head turner; one of the many iconic and beautiful Hot Rods in Cal-Rods Car Club.
+There’s no doubt that their ‘34 is a showstopper and a head turner; one of the many iconic and beautiful Hot Rods in CAL-RODS Car Club.